A Corroborative Approach to Verification and Validation of Human--Robot Teams

 The handover was successfully completed in 88 out of 100 tests.
 As in simulation, this can be taken as an estimate of the true success rate of the experimental system.

 \begin{quote} \A{3}: the success rate of handover is 88\% in the typical use case. \end{quote} Here the `typical use case' is that described in Section~\ref{s:exptDescription}.

-Again we found notable disagreement between \A{3} and the previously generated assurances.
+Again we found notable disagreement between \A{3} and the previously generated evidence.
 A more specific discrepancy had already been identified in terms of the grip failure rate.
-To seek closer agreement between the three verification techniques, we explored the potential sources of discrepancy in greater detail.
+To seek closer agreement between the three V\&V techniques, we explored the potential sources of discrepancy in greater detail.

 The video recordings and ROS logs, including sensor data, were reviewed to confirm the faults responsible for each failed handover in the user experiments.
 The failure rate for each failure mode was identified as the number of occurrences divided by the number of opportunities for that fault to occur.
 Results are listed in the first column of Table \ref{t:testingResults}. `False negative' here was defined relative to the subject's observable actions.
 Thus false negative pressure sensing was identified where the review of logs and videos indicated that the subject was observably applying pressure to the object but the sensing threshold was not exceeded.
 Similarly, false negative location sensing was identified where the subject's hand was on the object during the sensing period but the robot's location sensor returned a negative result.
-Rates of other possible failure modes (e.g. timeouts or false negative gaze sensing) are implicitly estimated to be 0\% based on these experiments.
+Rates of other possible failure modes (e.g., timeouts or false negative gaze sensing) are implicitly estimated to be 0\% based on these experiments.
 This should not be taken as evidence that these modes never occur, only that they are rare.
 Also, rates of false positive sensor readings could not be defined because, after training, there were no cases in which the subject did not apply their gaze, pressure, and hand location according to the protocol.